 GLOW in Motion (Ages 9-12, girls, by audition only)

-Annual Tuition: $585, or nine monthly payments of $65/month.
+Annual Tuition: $675, or nine monthly payments of $75/month.
 Need-based financial aid is available.

 GLOW in Motion (GLOW stands for Girls Leading Our World) is Moving in the Spirit’s intermediate level program for 9-12-year-old girls.
-Created to empower young women, GLOW in Motion classes take place September through May on Moving in the Spirit’s MAC Stage.
-Moving in the Spirit classes for the 2017-18 program year begin on Monday, September 11.
+Created to empower young women, GLOW in Motion classes take place September through May in Moving in the Spirit’s Believe in Me Studio.
+Moving in the Spirit classes for the 2019-2020 program year begin on Monday, September 9.

 GLOW in Motion members:

-- Meet three hours weekly to study modern dance, ballet and choreography
+- Meet four hours weekly to study modern dance, ballet, and choreography

 - Create choreography with their peers to explore their unique artistic voices